mrstegeman/recipes/content/recipes/italian-wedding-soup/index.md

 * fresh spinach

 ## Directions
 * (meatballs) Mix ingredients together and form into mini meatballs.
-Bake at 400 degrees for 25 minutes.
+Bake at 400° for 25 minutes.
 * (broth) Sauté onions, carrots, and garlic in 2 tablespoons butter.
 Add broth and oregano.
 Add salt and pepper to taste.
 * (noodles) Cook extra al dente.
 Rinse with cold water.
 * To serve, ladle broth into bowl.
 Add spinach, noodles, and meatballs.